aprameyap/linoss/README.md

 # Oscillatory State-Space Models (ICLR2025 Oral)

-This  repository contains the official implementation for the paper [Oscillatory State-Space Models](https://openreview.net/pdf?id=GRMfXcAAFh) by [T. Konstantin Rusch](https://konstantinrusch.com/) and [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus).
+This  repository contains ~~the official implementation for the paper [Oscillatory State-Space Models](https://openreview.net/pdf?id=GRMfXcAAFh) by [T. Konstantin Rusch](https://konstantinrusch.com/) and [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus).~~ just some broken (untested, might work) code  of the paper, in my quest to understand JAX and PyTorch relations.

 This repository is an extension of [https://github.com/Benjamin-Walker/log-neural-cdes](https://github.com/Benjamin-Walker/log-neural-cdes).